Click on either map to enlarge

 Currently most of the trails have been marked with rectangular paint blazes - a 3 1/2" x 6" paint mark.

 The map shows each trail's color.
 Most of the trails also have signs.
-The only trails that do not have markings are the Ridge Trail, Town Forest Rd, and the Brook Trail.
+The only trails that do not have markings are the Ridge Trail, Barred Owl Trail, and the Brook Trail.

 Trail Head/Main Trail:(1, white-outline) Main entrance to the Hickory Woods.
 Multi-purpose trail.
 Marked with White Blazes on the trail.
 A Trailhead Station is located 100 yards from the road.